Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: One-pion exchange potential

 \section{One-pion exchange potential}

 In momentum space the one-pion exchange (nonrelativistic) potential takes the form

-It depends only on the momentum transfer $\vect q = \vect k' - \vect k$ owing to its local character.
-We introduce the notation $\Lambda_{\pi} = \dfrac{m_{\pi}}{\hbar c}$ for the inverse of the reduced Compton wavelength of the pion.
-Here $m_{\pi}$ represents the mean pion rest-mass energy.
+This potential depends only on the momentum transfer $\vect q = \vect k' - \vect k$ owing to its local character.
+We introduce the notation $\Lambda_{\pi} = \dfrac{m_{\pi}c^2}{\hbar c}$ for the inverse of the reduced Compton wavelength of the pion.
+Here $m_{\pi}$ represents the mean pion mass.
 In coordinate space the one-pion exchange potential is given by

 The constant $N_k$ is a plane-wave normalization factor defined by